 If you're interested in discovering if you have the ability to develop drawing skills, I've put together a little exercise for you to do.
 I won't call it a simple exercise because it'll take some work and will probably require you to spend a few hours doing.
 But—when you're done—you'll have a better idea of how much inner artist is hiding in you.
 You might even find yourself inspired to learn more.

-I borrowed this section from a How-To-Draw book I'm currently working on.
+I borrowed this section from my book The How-To Book for Artists Who Can't Draw.
 I've modified it a bit and removed a few steps because we're not really trying to teach you to draw, but to see if you can draw.

 First, click on the thumbnail of the Elvin Archer here (to the right) to see the larger image.
 You should be able to open and save the image.
 Either right click on the thumbnail and—when the menu pops up—click on "Save target As..." or left click on the thumbnail to open the larger image, right click on the image and choose "Save picture as...".
 You might as well do the other two thumbnails (save the other two images) while you're at it—you'll need all three images for this exercise.